Chart Color Schemes

 Population

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Looking ahead, Chelmer - Graceville is projected to increase by approximately 636 persons to reach a population of around 8,719 by 2041.
-This represents an overall increase of about 7.7% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+Looking ahead, demographic trends suggest a population increase just below the median of statistical areas analysed by AreaSearch, with an expected expansion to 8,787 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 636 persons and 6.7% over the 17 years.

 Frequently Asked Questions - Population